DR J ALISON ROSENBLITT

 WELCOME TO MY ACADEMIC WEB-PAGE

 I work on the late republic, especially Sallust, who appeals to me because he watched his world fall apart and because he is fascinated by troublemakers – even if not always sympathetic to them.
 My own focus is particularly on Sallust’s Historiae and on Sallust’s representation of Roman rhetoric, and I am working now on my first book: Rome after Sulla.
 I am interested more generally in Roman republican political history (especially the 70s BC), in Roman political thought, in the textual relationships between Sallust and Cicero, and in Tacitus, who regarded Sallust as his greatest predecessor.
-More recently I have been working also on the modernist poet E.E.
-Cummings, whose relationship to Classical verse is ambitious and provocative.
+More recently I have been working also on the modernist American poet E.E.
+Cummings, whose response to Classical verse is ambitious and provocative.

 2012.
 ‘Rome and North Korea: Totalitarian Questions.’
 Greece & Rome 59, 202-13.